Interested in making high school grammar resources meaningful? Discussing grammar and language with high school students can create memorable lessons.

 Plus, high school language standards are difficult.
 To meet those standards, students need a working vocabulary, domain-specific vocabulary.

 When creating any lesson plan, authenticity is key.
-Especially with high school grammar resources, students want to know the impact a lesson will have on them.
-I encourage my students to question!
+Especially with high school grammar resources, classes want to know the impact a lesson will have on them.
+I encourage my classes to question!
 Teachers should then be prepared to address the connection of real life to lessons.

 Connect language to a future career

-Possessing a firm understanding of grammar will make their writing better and help them succeed in their careers.
-High school grammar resources should remind students of that.
+Possessing a firm understanding of language will make their writing better and help them succeed in their careers.
+High school grammar resources should remind students of the connection.

 Discussing grammar with high schoolers. . .
 I learn a few things.
-One is that some students love grammar.
+One is that some learners love grammar.

 At some schools, weird is ok; it is accepted.
 Students are allowed to be “into” whatever they want.
 Having a variety of interests is an attribute.